-CAN 1 and CAN 2 can each handle up to 64 individual identifiers, while CAN 3 and CAN 4 can handle a maximum of 5 individual identifiers each plus the PC tool.
+CAN 1 and CAN 2 can each handle up to 64 individual identifiers plus the PC tool.

 CAN identifiers can be individually selected, and they do not have to be arranged in special groups.
 The lower the address number, the higher the data priority.